0xabdoulaye/CyberTalents-Blue-Team-Scholarship-Writeups/Soc-analyst/Bean-Detector/Readme.md

 Now we need to answer the challenge Questions: <br>
 We see that The attacker IP is 172.17.0.1, and the tool that used by the attacker is Wfuzz. <br>
 The Date and time of Sucessfull attck is also in that 200 last response. and it's 12/Jun/2022:11:05:12.
 We need to transform June by number, that will be 12/06/2022. <br>
-The number of bytes in that sensitive files will be found near 200 response and it's "49".
+The number of bytes in that sensitive files will be found near 200 response and it's "49". <br>

 <li>
 	<details>